Corbels and Brackets for Kitchen Counters

 2) Corbels Style: Corbels come in a wide range of styles, so it's easy to find one that suits yours.
 Everything from simple and understated (e.g. straight lines for a basic elegance) to beautifully intricate (e.g. carvings of flowers, grapes or leaves) is at your disposal.

 3) Corbels Application: When choosing corbels, you must also consider their specific application.
 If you need to provide support for a countertop, than do not purchase polyurethane corbels.
 When looking at wood corbels, the key feature to focus upon is corbel depth.
 Specifically, the corbel should measure between one-half and three-quarters the depth of the overhang it will support.
-And corbels should be spaced about three feet apart for adequate support and balance.
+And corbels should be spaced about three feet apart for adequate support

 Focus on Brackets